ernoaapa/kubectl-provision/README.md

-# `kubectl bootstrap` (experimental)
+# `kubectl provision` (experimental)
-Experimental `kubectl` (Kubernetes CLI) plugin which installs and bootstraps an node with `kubeadm` from zero.
+Experimental `kubectl` (Kubernetes CLI) plugin which provisions an node with `kubeadm` from zero.

 ## Why
-It's best practice to control servers with configuration management tool, but sometimes you just want to connect an existing server to Kubernetes cluster easily.
+It's best practice to manage server configurations with some configuration management tool (Ansible, etc.), but sometimes you just want to connect an existing server to Kubernetes cluster quickly and easily.
 `kubeadm` do the heavy job for joining the node to the cluster, but before that, you need to install container runtime, kubelet and kubeadm.

 ### How it works
- `kubectl bootstrap node` will:
+ `kubectl provision node` will:
 1. Install [required packages](https://kubernetes.io/docs/setup/independent/install-kubeadm/) (runtime, kubelet, kubeadm)
 2. Get Kubernetes [bootstrap token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/)
 3. Joins the node to the target cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/kubelet-integration/#workflow-when-using-kubeadm-join).